bengfarrell/rgf-blog/content/blog/2011-04-14-berenbaums-bakery-stand.md

   - "irish-soda-bread"
 ---

-**Berenbaum’s Bakery Stand** Somewhere near the Farmer’s Market Saturday Mornings
+Somewhere near the Farmer’s Market\
+Durham, NC\
+Saturday Mornings

 _with contributions from TIF of [Carpe Durham](http://carpedurham.com)_